-Selecting User Function
+Selecting Custom Function

 A function determines how a block will be calculated.
 A function should be written in a Fore unit and should have the following structure: